 10 Ransomware Examples to Stay Away From

-Although at the end of the 2018 ransomware seemed to be slowing its pace on the cyber threat arena, 2019 has shown that this slowdown wasn’t anything but “the calm before the storm”.
+Although at the end of 2019 ransomware seemed to be slowing its pace in the cyber threat arena, 2019 has shown that this slowdown wasn’t anything but “the calm before the storm”.

 McAffee Lab report for 2019 shows that after a decline in volume in 2018, 2019 year demonstrated the appearance of new and more evasive from the early detection of ransomware families and types of attacks.